Executing Linux Commands from C++ with popen()

-Today, I’m going to take a deep dive into the popen function, exploring how it works and how we can leverage it to execute Linux commands directly from a C++ program.
-We’ll see how to capture the command’s output, process it, and even print it to the console.
-By the end, you’ll have a clear understanding of how popen can be used effectively to interact with the Linux shell from within a C++ application.
+In this post we will take a deep dive into the popen function, exploring how it works and how we can leverage it to execute Linux commands directly from a C++ program.
+We will see how to capture the command output, process it, and print it to the console.
+By the end you will have a clear understanding of how popen can be used effectively to interact with the Linux shell from within a C++ application.

-Because it is C++ I will take an Object oriented approach which to model the program around C++ classes and structures.
-To start with let’s call our C++ program SystemAnalyser.
-Our SystemAnalyser class will have the below functionalities:
+Because this is C++ we will take an object-oriented approach and model the program around classes.
+We will call our program SystemAnalyser.
+The SystemAnalyser class will have the following responsibilities:

 #ifndef __SYSTEM_ANALYSER_H__